Thank you for considering Northern Alaska Tour Company for your Arctic Circle experience.

 To keep our coworkers, guests, and communities we visit healthy and safe Northern Alaska Tour Company will be requiring all traveling parties to complete a short health survey and have their temperature taken prior to traveling with us.

-This survey is required and does include that guests have and are following the current state mandate by completing a Travel Declaration Form upon arrival in to Alaska and who either self-quarantined for 14 days or took a Covid-19 test and have received a negative result.
+This survey is required and does include that guests have and are following the current state mandate by completing a Travel Declaration Form and have taken a Covid-19 test and have received a negative result per the mandate.
 Any travelling party not following the mandate will not be allowed to travel with us.
 This does mean even if it is one person from your party who did not complete a Travel Declaration Form, or is not following the mandates, or is exhibiting Covid-19 symptoms the whole group cannot travel.

 Seat rotation on our tours will be suspended until further notice.

 Separation - While we are open and are taking precautions it is important for travelers to be aware by taking a tour we cannot keep 6 feet separation in our ground tour vehicles or in the planes.

 We clean the terminal, public bathrooms, and tour vehicles daily with disinfectant.
 In addition to the bathrooms for hand washing in our terminal we have hand sanitizer.
 On tour we carry hand wipes and sanitizer for guide and guests to use throughout the day.
 In our offices we have hand sanitizer stationed throughout the office area.
 We encourage coworkers who are not feeling well to go home and to practice good healthy practices - i.e. cough in your elbow, wash hands.

 In addition, we would encourage travelers to follow recommended health guidelines and use trusted resources to make travel decisions.